guyifan0418/visualization_portfolio/final_project_p2.md

 ### Revised Narrative Flow
 1. Introduction: Introduce the relationship between streetlights and crime.
-2. Demographic Context: Present choropleth maps to set the stage.
-3. Analysis:
+2. Context: why night crime matters
    - Line chart showing temporal trends.
+4. Analysis: how installing more streetlights can help
    - Heatmap for spatial changes in crime density.
    - Buffer zone analysis for localized impacts.
-4. Conclusion: Summarize findings and provide recommendations.
+5. Conclusion: Summarize findings and present conclusion.
+6. Future Recommendation and Call to Action

 ---